 Yes, you can!
 I find the mini marshmallows melt quicker and more evenly, but the jumbo marshmallows would work, too.

-Don't be afraid -- you certainly won't damage them!
+Don't be afraid, you won't damage them!
 The more you press, the more compact the bars will be.
 I'd encourage you to push as hard as you can.
 They'll be cooling down at the same time, so you'll feel when you're no longer making any movement.

-- Add mini marshmallows and dark chocolate and stir constantly until melted and smooth.
-Add cocoa powder and vanilla, stir to combine.
-Add millet and cereal and stir until well-coated (this will be messy!).
+- Melt the butter over medium heat in a large pot.
+Add marshmallows and dark chocolate and stir constantly until melted and smooth.
+Add cocoa powder and vanilla extract, stirring to combine.

-- Transfer to the prepared baking dish, cover with wax paper, and press (using your hands or the base of a sturdy glass cup) to flatten and form the bars.
+- Transfer the mixture to the prepared baking pan, cover with a sheet of wax paper, and press (using your hands or the base of a sturdy glass cup) to flatten and form the rice krispies.
 Press as hard as you can - this is what holds them together!
-While warm, sprinkle with flaky sea salt.
+While the rice krispies are warm, sprinkle with flaky sea salt.